What are Orofacial Myofunctional Disorders?

 Why be concerned about OMDs?

-• Long term mouth-breathing patterns that compromise overall healthy breathing
+• Long term mouth-breathing patterns that compromises overall healthy breathing

-• Establish detrimental oral habits that impede further growth and development
+• Detrimental oral habits that impede further growth and development

-• Establish atypical patterns that impact chewing and swallowing
+• Atypical patterns that impact chewing and swallowing

 • The improper development/alignment of the teeth